AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 2. [**Usability/Ease of Use**](#nfr1)
     - **Validation**: Conduct usability tests with diverse user groups to ensure that key actions—such as recipe searching or PotLuck creation—can be completed in no more than four clicks, aligning with usability research on optimal interaction limits.
 Implement contextual tooltips and real-time error handling to guide users and enhance overall ease of use and task efficiency.
 3. [**Performance**](nfr1)
-    - **Validation**: Use stress testing tools like JMeter or Locust to simulate real-world usage.
-Optimize performance through caching and query tuning to ensure 90% of API requests complete within 10 seconds under load.
+    - **Validation**: Use stress testing tools like JMeter or Locust to simulate real-world usage scenarios.
+Optimize performance by implementing caching, query tuning, and load balancing to ensure 90% of API requests complete within 5 seconds under expected loads.

 ### **4.8.
 Main Project Complexity Design - Recipe Ranking Algorithm**